sivaschenko/sivaschenko.github.io/_posts/2016-20-12-magento2-retrieving-category-layered-navigation-filterable-attributes.md

 $collection->addFieldToFilter('attribute_id', ['in' => $attributeIds]);
 ```

-After this code is executed, ```$attributeIds``` is an array of filtable attribute ids involved in category with specified id.
+After this code is executed, ```$attributeIds``` is an array of filterable attribute ids involved in category with specified id.

 However this implementation is not ideal, because it skips potentially extended behavior of layered navigation and small details like disabled, out of stock products, etc.